iomete/iom-docs/docs/guides/dbt/getting-started-with-iomete-dbt.md

 dbt Core is an open-source tool that enables data teams to transform data using analytics engineering best practices.
 Read more [here](https://docs.getdbt.com/docs/introduction) about dbt.

 **[dbt-iomete](https://docs.getdbt.com/reference/warehouse-setups/iomete-setup)** adapter enable our customers to leverage DBT as their transformation layer.
-IOMETE Serverless Lakehouse is built on two powerful engines, Apache Iceberg and Apache Spark. dbt-iomete adapter bring full support for the Iceberg Tables.
+IOMETE Lakehouse is built on two powerful engines, Apache Iceberg and Apache Spark. dbt-iomete adapter bring full support for the Iceberg Tables.

 ![dbt on the iomete data platform](https://uploads-ssl.webflow.com/62e59e059afb7e3948870885/62e80b69e03720a02a0b5719_dbt-in-iomete-platform.png)